 Ohio State will then begin a four-game road swing with two matches at the Dayton Classic the following weekend.
 The Buckeyes play tournament-host Dayton in the nightcap Sept.
 6 and finish the tournament with a neutral-site match vs. EIU Sept.
 8. The Scarlet and Gray continue their non-conference schedule with a road match at Bowling Green Sept.
 13 before flying south to face South Florida Sept.
 17 in Tampa, Fla.

 Ohio State faces conference-rival Michigan Oct.
 2 at Jesse Owens Memorial Stadium.
 The team travels to Piscataway, N.J., to face Rutgers Oct.
 6 and returns home the following week to host Cleveland State Oct.
-12. The Buckeyes will then face four straight NCAA tournament teams from a year ago, including three College Cup teams, with road matches at Kentucky Oct.
-16 and at Michigan State Oct.
+12. The Buckeyes will then face four consecutive NCAA Tournament teams from a year ago, including three College Cup teams, with road matches at Kentucky Oct.
+16 and Michigan State Oct.
 19, a home contest vs. defending national champions Maryland Oct.
 25 and a road league game at Indiana Oct.
-30. The Buckeyes conclude the regular season vs. Wisconsin Nov.
+29. The Buckeyes conclude the regular season vs. Wisconsin Nov.
 3 in Columbus.

 The Big Ten Conference Tournament will begin Nov.
 9 with a play-in game at the No. 1 seed site before the quarterfinals Nov.
 10 with the Top 4 seeds as hosts.
 The semifinal matches and championship match will be hosted at a neutral site Nov.
 15 and 17, to be announced.
 The 2019 NCAA Tournament begins Nov.
 21 with the College Cup scheduled Dec.
 13-15 in Cary, N.C.